All Episodes

 Therefore, I have to look across the entire pharmacopia and all of the other treatments that might be delivered by that same system, and I need to throw out every safety claim.

-Now that I'm sure sounds extreme, but I will tell you, I've been living with that exact conclusion since my graduate work at the end of the 90s, where I discovered that our drug safety testing mechanism was broken in a way that even the mice will lie and tell you that something is safe when in fact it does tissue damage across the body.
+Now that, I'm sure, sounds extreme, but I will tell you, I've been living with that exact conclusion since my graduate work at the end of the 90s, where I discovered that our drug safety testing mechanism was broken in a way that even the mice will lie and tell you that something is safe when in fact it does tissue damage across the body.

 So that is the right conclusion for reasons that we can say something about.

-There's a mechanism inside the drug safety test system that makes toxic things look safe, and there's a mechanism inside the safety evaluation system that will lie to your face in order to accomplish something that it never tells you about.
+And there's a mechanism inside the safety evaluation system that will lie to your face in order to accomplish something that it never tells you about.

-So this ought to spook you because it really does mean you're on your own, and there are likely to be harms, both known and unknown, that you have no access to in the public that will be buried from your perspective so that you will think, oh, here's a safe drug, my doctor told me so, and it will be a lie, whether your doctor knows it or not.
+So this ought to spook you because it really does mean you're on your own and there are likely to be harms, both known and unknown, that you have no access to in the public that will be buried from your perspective so that you will think, oh, here's a safe drug.

 Yeah.

-Um I think that sounds incredibly dire, you're on your own, but I hear that and feel some hope, actually, that compelling people, convincing people that actually being self-sufficient with regard having self-sufficiency,
+But I hear that and feel some hope, actually, that compelling people, convincing people that actually being self-sufficient with regard, having self-sufficiency, not entirely, no human, No human can be totally self-sufficient,

-not entirely, no human, no human can be totally self-sufficient, but having self-sufficiency with regard to an ability to assess information that comes in on your own, as opposed to only taking other people's word for things is perhaps the most important thing that a modern human can can be able to do.
+but having self-sufficiency with regard to an ability to assess information that comes in on your own, as opposed to only taking other people's word for things, is perhaps the most important thing that a modern human can be able to do.

 And it's possible.